arthur-debert/lual/README.md

 - **Contextual Information:** Log records automatically include a UTC timestamp, logger name, and the source filename/line number where the log message was emitted.
-- **Error Handling:** Errors within dispatchers or formatters are caught and reported to `io.stderr`, preventing the logging system from crashing the application.
+- **Error Handling:** Errors within dispatchers or presenters are caught and reported to `io.stderr`, preventing the logging system from crashing the application.
 - **Default Setup:** On require, a root logger is configured with: